JoergDF/MobileTiltMouse/AppiOS/README.md

 When you start the app for the first time on your phone, it will request permission to access the local network.
 Please confirm this permission.

+## Client certificate

+The creation of the self-signed client certificate of the QUIC connection is described in the [certificate section of the server](../server/README.md#self-signed-certificates).
+The iOS code requires the PKCS#12 format.